Celebrating National Engineers Week

 “A successful engineer is responsive.
 Clients need to know that their project is a priority.
 A successful engineer is goal-oriented.
 Clients want solutions that fit their budget and timeline.”

 “To be a successful engineer, you have to look at challenges as an opportunity to learn something new (and enjoy learning new things), as well as be humble enough to ask questions and seek out advice.” – Jill Rickard, PE, Project Engineer

 “Being a successful engineer is not knowing all of the answers but, rather, knowing who to ask when you don’t know the answer.” – Robert S. Rochon, PE, Senior Project Manager

 “Conscientiousness and attention to detail are critical.” – Becky Klein, PE, LEED AP BD+C, Project Manager

-“A successful engineer is resourceful and efficient in order to come up with the best solution to a problem while keeping project timelines on track.” – Lucas Driesenga, PE, Staff Engineer
+“A successful engineer is resourceful and efficient to come up with the best solution to a problem while keeping project timelines on track.” – Lucas Driesenga, PE, Project Engineer

-“Knowing which numbers are crucial and which numbers require less attention in a design helps in efficiency and accuracy.” – John Stebelton, Staff Engineer
+“Knowing which numbers are crucial and which numbers require less attention in a design helps in efficiency and accuracy.” – John Stebelton, Project Engineer